 How to Pack a TV for Moving

 Compared to older, box televisions, newer TVs seem like a piece of cake to move.
 However, flat-screen TVs can just as easily be dropped, scratched, or damaged during the moving process.
-For the most support and protection, you’re going to want to have a box to put your TV.
+For the most support and protection, you’re going to want to have a box to put your TV in.
 If you still have the original box your TV came in, great!
 But if you don’t, you’re probably wondering how to move a flat-screen TV without a box.
 In most cases, you’ll be able to buy a specialty box for your flat screen — just make sure you get the right size!
-Once you have a box, follow these steps to ensure everything goes smoothly.
+Once you have a TV moving box, follow these steps to ensure everything goes smoothly.

 Step #1: Take Pictures of Your Set-Up